 Chicanos gratuitously identify Aztlán as the southwestern United States, lost in the Mexican-American war of 1846-48.
 They actually try to use use this manufactured concept to claim a holy right to the Southwest.

-Mexico inherited a claim to the Southwest from the Spanish after the Mexican War Independence that ended in 1821, but the Mexicans never had much of a presence in the American Southwest.
+Mexicans believe they inherited a claim to the American Southwest from the Spanish after the Mexican War Independence that ended in 1821, but the Mexicans never had much of a presence in the American Southwest.
 There were a couple hundred thousand people in the Southwest from 1821-1848 and the vast majority of them were American Indians that had no feeling at all of being Mexican citizens, but were, in fact, often openly hostile to Mexican (mestizo) occupation.

 The vast American Southwest at that time was unoccupied, except for Indian tribes a few former Spanish administrators, missionaries and a couple of detachments of Mexican troops.
 The Chicanos use a specious collective argument that, since the southwest was once populated by indigenous people that the territory belongs to all descendents of indigenous people, even mestizos, whether they ever lived there or not.
 The idea that the color of their skin and racial identity gives them a special right to ownership of the territory is quite racist, in itself.